Article Credits: The Survival Doctor

 Warming blanket.
 Hypothermia can be a danger in injured people.
 This type is light and warms when it’s exposed to air.

-Emergency airways—to keep the back of the tongue from obstructing the airway in an unconscious person.
-You need a children and adult size.
-You can learn how to use them in a CPR class.
+keep the back of the tongue from obstructing the airway in an

 Of course, you’re going to need water for drinking.
 Store as much as you can—if possible, two gallons per person per day.
 For portability, carry a good, reliable water filter and bottle.
 Just be sure it’s the kind that filters bacteria, parasites, etc.